 The visible branding of a business comprises its logo, colours and corporate livery.
 The IT sector seems to favour the cool blue which sits well in the urban professional world.
-Associated with this are the visual messages in your marketing – website and documents – often images of your team, HQ building, and sector pictures.
+Associated with this are the visual messages in your marketing, website and documents.
+Often these are images of your team, HQ building, and sector pictures.
 All these provide a first-glance snapshot of what your company does, for whom, and how.
-This part of identity is understood almost unconsciously, but needs to be 100% up to date in style, and fitting for the industry you serve.
+People understand this aspect of identity almost unconsciously so all marketing assets should be 100% up to date in style, and fitting for the industry you serve.

 Beneath all this, when you discover a business in more detail, you begin to appreciate what makes it unique, and what might actually form a USP.
-Every business is different and each one will suit a different segment of customers, which they should prioritise.
+Every business is different and each one will suit a different segment of customers, and they should prioritise this market area.

 Identifying the USP in services

-IT services cover many areas: IT “plumbing”, support and maintenance, IT security, back-up and business continuity are the main areas.
+IT services cover many areas.
+The main ones are: IT “plumbing”, support and maintenance, IT security, back-up and business continuity.
 Cyber security is currently a high priority.
 The company’s choice of technical partners and vendors may colour how these services are provided.

 The IT services business operates to provide specialist IT skills, along with in-house software, user interfaces, patents and IP.
-Technical skills are crucial, as customers are choosing managed services to access expertise they don’t have in-house.
+Technical skills are crucial, as customers are choosing managed services to access expertise.

 Understanding how the business operates, technically, and where it differs from its competition, may reveal a real USP.
 This means it is important to study competitors and understand the genuine differences between them.